TLDR

 US directors running licensed programs face inspections where the documentation requirements are specific: attendance logs with timestamps, staff-to-child ratio records tied to specific time periods, incident reports in a state-prescribed format, subsidy billing records for CCDF or DHS vouchers.
 Lillio’s parent-facing daily sheets don’t map to those requirements without manual work.

 The per-child pricing model scales with enrollment.
 A center with 40 children pays more than one with 20.
-Without a published US rate, you won’t know how much more until you’ve had the sales call.
-Implementation fees may also apply — onboarding support is typically negotiated as part of the contract.
+Without a published US rate, you won’t know how much more until you’ve completed the sales call.
+Implementation fees may also apply: onboarding support is typically negotiated as part of the contract.

 Annual contracts are standard for US customers.
 If you sign in January and the platform doesn’t work for your audit in March, you’re still paying through December.

-PebbleDesk publishes pricing: Starter at $29/month for in-home daycares and small centers, Professional at $49/month plus $1.50 per child for licensed centers that need subsidy reconciliation and audit-ready reports.
+PebbleDesk publishes pricing: Home at $20/month for in-home daycares and small programs up to 15 children, Center at $50/month for licensed centers up to 75 children that need subsidy reconciliation and audit-ready reports.
 No sales call required to know if it fits your budget.

 The reporting layer is built for US state licensing auditors, not parents.
 Attendance records export in the format inspectors look for.
 Staff-to-child ratio tracking is automated with alerts, not a manual log you maintain alongside the software.
 CCDF and DHS voucher billing is a workflow inside the platform, not a spreadsheet you run separately.